The BC Museums Association is excited to announce our 2018 Conference Keynote Speakers: Dr. Yosef Wosk, OBC and Megan Richardson!

 Titles and descriptions of each keynote presentation will be available in the Conference Program.
 Please view our speaker bios below to learn more about this year’s two Keynote Speakers.

-Yosef Wosk is an Adjunct Professor in Humanities, a Shadbolt Fellow, and former Director of Interdisciplinary Programs in Continuing Studies at Simon Fraser University where he developed seminal programs such as The Philosophers’ Café and The Canadian Academy of Independent Scholars.
-In addition to being an ordained rabbi and receiving two honorary doctorates, he holds Ph.D.s in Religion & Literature as well as in Psychology, and Masters degrees in Education and Theology.
-As a businessman, he is president of Binyan and Kolbo Holdings.
-Widely travelled, including expeditions to both the North and South Poles, Yosef is a Fellow of the Royal Canadian Geographical Society.
-He founded hundreds of libraries and supported museums on all seven continents, endowed Vancouver’s Poet Laureate, and has taught thousands of students around the world.
-Identified as one of the top ten thinkers and most thoughtful citizens in the province, he is included in Canadian Who’s Who and has been presented with numerous awards including The Order of British Columbia, The Queen’s Golden and Diamond Jubilee Medals, an Outstanding Achievement Award and The President’s Medal from the Canadian Museums Association, as well as a Culture Beyond Borders Medal from the United Nations.
-Active in communal affairs—especially in the areas of education, libraries, museums, the arts, social services, heritage conservation, gardens, philanthropy and religion—Yosef is a media commentator, public speaker and published author.
+Yosef Wosk was the Director of Interdisciplinary Programs in Continuing Studies and still serves as Shadbolt Fellow and Adjunct Professor in the Department of Humanities at Simon Fraser University where he developed seminal programs such as The Philosophers’ Cafe and The Canadian Academy of Independent Scholars.
+In addition to being an ordained rabbi and receiving two honorary doctorates, he holds Ph.D.s in Religion & Literature as well as in Psychology, and Masters degrees in Education and in Theology.
+Yosef has founded and supported hundreds of libraries worldwide, endowed Vancouver’s Poet Laureate, and has lectured at a number of universities and institutes of higher learning throughout the world.
+Identified as one of the top ten thinkers and most thoughtful citizens in the province, he is an appointed member of The Order of British Columbia, a recipient of both The Queen’s Golden and Diamond Jubilee Medals and included in Canadian Who’s Who.
+Active in communal affairs, especially in the areas of education, libraries, museums, the arts, social services, heritage conservation, gardens, philanthropy and religion, Yosef is a media commentator, public speaker and published author.

 Megan Richardson has spent her career creating and supporting connections among people and museum collections.